quarkdown-labs/quarkdown-vscode/README.md

 ## Features

-### Syntax highlighting

-Syntax highlighting is provided for both function calls and base Markdown content.

-`TODO img`

-### User-first completions

-Receive comprehensive completions for functions, parameters and values, with a flow designed to get your work done faster.

-`TODO gif`

 ### In-editor live preview

 Launch the live preview from the menu command or by using the keyboard shortcut `Ctrl/⌘+Shift+V`.